Diffusion along chains of normally hyperbolic cylinders: The setting: good chains of cylinders

 Moreover, given a point ${\bf a}=(a_0,a_1)$ on the circle $C$ of equation $\pdemi(r_0^2+r_1^2)=1$, the $2$-dimensional torus

 is invariant under the flow.
-Varying $a$ yields a foliation of $\jT$ by invariant tori.
+Varying $\bf a$ yields a foliation of $\jT$ by invariant tori.
 Given now any compact connected arc $C_{\bf a}^{{\bf a}'}\subset C$ with extremities ${\bf a}$ and ${\bf a}'$, the subset

-immediately satisfies our definition of a tame cylinder at energy $1$ for $H_\mu$: the two components of its boundary are the invariant tori $T_{\bf a}$ and $T_{{\bf a}'}$.
-The existence of continuations comes from the choice of larger compact arcs $C_{\bf b}^{{\bf b}'}\supset C_{\bf a}^{{\bf a}'}$.
-The $\la$-property comes for instance from the properties of $O$ and the invariant measure $\bmu$ is the Liouville measure on $H\inv(0)\cap \jA$ is deduced from the induced symplectic form on $\jA$.
+immediately satisfies our definition of a tame cylinder at energy $1$ for $H_\eps$: the two components of its boundary are the invariant tori $T_{\bf a}$ and $T_{{\bf a}'}$.
+The existence of continuations follows from the choice of larger compact arcs $C_{\bf b}^{{\bf b}'}\supset C_{\bf a}^{{\bf a}'}$.
+The $\la$-property follows from easy two-dimensional considerations around $O$.
+The invariant measure $\bmu$ is the Liouville measure on $H\inv(0)\cap \jA$ deduced from the induced symplectic form on $\jA$.